III. Faculty Employment Policies and Procedures

 Academic advising is an important faculty responsibility.
 Although the university's policy is that the final responsibility for meeting graduation requirements rests entirely with the student, faculty advisers have an obligation to help direct the studies of advisees and answer any questions they may have, including questions about general education and degree requirements.
 To this end, the adviser is expected to be available to advisees during regular office hours, stay informed on current policies and procedures, have knowledge of major and degree program requirements as well as career options for students with a major in the academic unit, be familiar with available student services, and refer students to the appropriate office when necessary.
 The same expectations exist for faculty advising students within a minor program of study.

 Each faculty member is responsible for being accessible and responsive to students, including maintaining office hours as scheduled in accordance with the policies of the academic unit.
-See Section III.A.2.b.(13).
+See Faculty Handbook, Section III.A.2.b.(13).
 These hours should be staggered from day to day to accommodate students and other faculty members.
 A schedule of office hours shall be posted and carefully followed to avoid confusing and discouraging students who may desire conferences.
 Each full time faculty member shall post regular office hours and should be available during other hours by appointment.

 Faculty members are required to use James Madison University's copyright permission service in order to make copies of copyrighted materials.
 See Manual of Policies and Procedures, Policy 1507, Academic Coursepack Service.